ohduran/ohduran.github.io/_posts/2017-11-25-and-you-can-too.markdown

 So easily, you fell into the trap.
 Have you considered all those companies that used to be on S&P, but aren't there anymore?
 Is that information not taking into account relevant? (hint: it is)

 So, yes: next time you think of your chances of success doing something, look around.
-Sometimes it's just pure luck what got some people to the top.[3]
-And even if you decide to go ahead, and in some cases it's fine, be aware of what you have for you, and what you have against.
+Sometimes it's just pure luck what got some people to the top.[^3] And even if you decide to go ahead, and in some cases it's fine, be aware of what you have for you, and what you have against.

-Rule #1: Don't be a fool.
+---

+Footnotes:

 [^1]: No one posted a comment on this topic.
 The most common answers were about what the company was about (won't share to avoid any direct or indirect defamation of the person who wrote this), or something like "Great post, life is too short to settle!".